Pseudo-Isotopy and Diffeomorphisms of the 4-Sphere I: Loops of Spheres

 \emph{Proof of Lemma \ref{standardizing}}: It suffices to consider the case that $R$ and $G$ are in framed finger form and $\mW$ is the standard ordered set of Whitney discs.
-Let $\mW_0$ denote the standard $k$-switch and $\mW_1$ any $\mW$-framed $k$-switch.
-Here we view the switch discs of $\mW_0$ and $\mW_1$ as finger germed and the non switch discs as Whitney germed.
+Let $\mW_0$ denote the standard $\mW$-framed $k$-switch and $\mW_1$ any $\mW$-framed $k$-switch.
+Recall this means that the switch discs of $\mW_0$ and $\mW_1$ as finger germed and the non switch discs as Whitney germed.
 We will find a sequence $\mW_1, \mW_2, \cdots, \mW_p$ such that $\mW_{i+1}$ is obtained from $\mW_i$ by a basic restandardization map and $\mW_p$ is strongly $H_2$-equivalent to $\mW_0$.
+The result then follows by Lemmas \ref{half disc 1} and \ref{half disc 2}.

 To start with, by a sequence of $G$-braidings and twists we can transform $\mW_1$ to $\mW_2$ where $\mW_2\cap G=\mW_0\cap G$.
 After a sequence of $R$-braidings applied to $\mW_2$ we obtain $\mW_3$ such that $\mW_3\cap G=\mW_0\cap G$ and up to Dehn twisting along 2-disc sections of solid fingers, $\mW_3\cap R=\mW_0\cap R$.
 Using SO(3)-twisting we can assume that if there is Dehn twisting about a given solid finger, then it is a single right hand twist.
 There can be no single Dehn twist along $\sigma_1$, else $w^3_1$ would contradict Lemma \ref{even winding} when comparing it with the standard finger disc $f_1$.
 By induction, if there is no twisting along $\sigma_1,\cdots, \sigma_p$, then Lemma \ref{even winding} implies that there is no twisting along $\sigma_{p+1}$.
 Since $\mW_0, \mW_3$ are untwisted and $\mW$ framed we conclude that the boundary germs of $\mW_3$ are equal those of $\mW_0$.